-Litter is nothing but a piece of waste or rubbish that has been disposed improperly, without consent and at wrong location.
+Litter is nothing but a piece of waste or rubbish that has been disposed of improperly, without consent and at the wrong location.
 Littering simply means throwing away objects on the ground or leaving them lying on the ground instead of disposing them at garbage can, recycling bin or trash container.
-The waste that originates from houses, industries, factories should be placed either in recycling bin or waste to energy plant or at a site meant for disposing garbage.
+The waste that originates from houses, industries, factories should be placed either in recycling bin or waste to energy plant or at a site meant for disposing of garbage.

-As far as littering effects are concerned, it has economic, legal and environmental impact in the form of spending millions of dollars in cleaning up litter, huge fine if caught littering from vehicle and damage to our surroundings that can have effect plants and animals and can cause loss to local tourism industry.
+As far as littering effects are concerned, it has an economic, legal and environmental impact in the form of spending millions of dollars in cleaning up litter, huge fine if caught littering from vehicle and damage to our surroundings that can have effect on plants and animals and can cause loss to local tourism industry.

 Plain and simple, littering is wrong.
 We have trash and garbage cans for a reason, so why throw away your trash on the ground when you could throw it away in its intended place?
 People still litter, largely for the following reasons: